World Hepatitis Day 2020

 Have you been cured of hep C?

 Ask your hepatitis specialist or GP if you need follow-up for your liver health.
-For example, if you have cirrhosis and have successful treatment, you will still need to have liver health checks regularly.
+For example, if you have cirrhosis and have successful treatment, you will still need ongoing care of your liver.

 Do you have hepatitis C?